FlairGPT: Repurposing LLMs for Interior Designs: Introduction

+\autoref{fig:teaser} presents a selection of example outputs from our method, \name.
 We evaluated our method in a variety of interior design settings.
-We compared ours with the latest interior design alternatives (e.g., ATISS~\cite{ATISS}, Holodeck~\cite{holodeck}, LayoutGPT~\cite{layoutgpt}) and against user-designed layouts.
+We compared ours with the latest interior design alternatives (e.g., ATISS~\cite{ATISS}, Holodeck~\cite{holodeck}, LayoutGPT~\cite{layoutgpt}, I-Design~\cite{idesign}) and against user-designed layouts.
 We compared the quality of our designs and those produced by competing methods using different user studies.
 Users consistently preferred our generations over the others, including those done by novice users, and scored ours well with respect to adhering to design specifications as well as producing functionally useful layouts.
 We also evaluate perform quantitative evaluation on the generated layouts.
 In addition, we report our findings on the aspects of the design process where LLMs offer significant value and those that are best managed, at least for now, by human expertise.
-Code will be released upon acceptance.